All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is GHK-Cu safe?

 GHK-Cu is a naturally occurring peptide in the human body with a generally favorable safety profile.
 Reported side effects are typically mild.
-However, long-term human safety data for injectable forms is limited, and physician supervision is recommended.
+But long-term human safety data for injectable forms is limited, and physician supervision is recommended.

 What are the most common side effects of GHK-Cu?